jaka87/vetercek_WS/vetercek_nb-iot/README.md

 ## Arduino pro mini
 Arduino pro mini has different bootloader than Uno (older) that has watchdog bug that puts your arduino in endless loop.
 I solved this with uploading with programmer (skipping bootloader).
-If you wish to use bootloader i suggest Minicore.
-This skech uses a lot of flash memory.
-You might have to disable debugg to be able to upload it to your arduino.
+If you wish to use bootloader I suggest Minicore.

 ## Scheme
 ![Scheme](img/scheme.png)